SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     1i2553342   stefan-webapp-1   registry.spin.nersc.gov/stefanl/stefanl-test-container   running   1h2       10.42.201.186   271efe4936a4
     $

-!!! note
+Note the command spits out the ID of the Rancher Stack, in this
-	the command spits out the ID of the Rancher Stack, in this case '1s2872'.
+	case '1s2872'.
 We can use that ID to query the status of the Stack.

 If you don't use the name stackName/serviceName, Rancher will insert